 For more information about the Butler Fellowship Program, email Eugene Alvarez or call 512.476.9151.

-Kayla Hallmas is from Carlisle, Penn.
-She trained with Central Pennsylvania Youth Ballet under the direction of Marcia Dale Weary for twelve years before becoming a Butler Fellow with Ballet Austin.
-While with CPYB, Kayla performed roles in various storybook ballets including Laszlo Berdo's Carnival of the Animals, Snow White and Peter Pan as well as Alan Hineline's Cinderella, The Legend of Sleepy Hollow, The Sleeping Beauty and Hansel and Gretel.
-She also performed soloist roles in Kiyon Gaines' 4 in Five and Jeffrey Cirio's 7 Ways of Departure.
-Kayla was privileged to dance in several Balanchine works which include Allegro Brillante, Serenade, Who Cares?, Walpurgisnacht, Raymonda Variations, and Divertimeto No.15, along with principal roles in Emeralds and Valse Fantaisie.
-While training with CPYB she performed Balanchine's The Nutcracker for 12 years that concluded by performing principal roles such as Sugar Plum Fairy, Arabian Coffee and Lead Marzipan.
+Kayla Hallman is from Carlisle, Penn.
+She trained with Central Pennsylvania Youth Ballet under the direction of Marcia Dale Weary for 12 years before becoming a Butler Fellow last season.
+While with CPYB, Kayla performed roles in various storybook ballets including Cinderella, The Sleeping Beauty and Swan Lake.
+She also performed soloist roles in Kiyon Gaines’ 4 in Five and Jeffrey Cirio’s 7 Ways of Departure.
+Kayla was privileged to dance in several George Balanchine works which include Allegro Brillante, Serenade, Who Cares?, Walpurgisnacht and Raymonda Variations along with principal roles in Emeralds and Valse Fantaisie.
+While training with CPYB, she performed Balanchine’s The Nutcracker for 12 years that concluded by performing principal roles such as Sugar Plum Fairy, Arabian Coffee and Lead Marzipan.
+Last season, Kayla was honored to perform in the snow and flower corps of Stephen Mills’ The Nutcracker and is excited for what her second season brings.

 Learn more about the Senior Summer Intensive Program at Ballet Austin for students ages 11-22.